 Do You Provide Free Legal Advice?

 Yes - but that is a loaded question.
-If you are looking to hire an attorney, I am happy to discuss your case in general terms and try to give you some limited advice.
-However, without knowing and studying all the facts of your specific case I can not possibly give you a full assessment.
+If you are looking to hire an attorney, we are happy to discuss your case in general terms and try to give you some limited advice.
+However, without knowing and studying all the facts of your specific case we cannot possibly give you a full assessment.

 Do I Need A Lawyer?
 Can I Handle My Case Without An Attorney?

 Maybe...People often ask if they need an attorney to handle their case or if they can do it on their own.
-The truth is: this is a question every person must answer for themselves, I can not answer it for you.
-Everyone has the right to proceed "pro se" (represent yourself) if you choose.
+The truth is: this is a question every person must answer for themselves.
+We cannot answer it for you.
+Everyone has the right to proceed "pro se" (represent yourself) if they choose.
 The court can not force you to hire an attorney.
-However, just because you can do something does not mean you should.
+However, just because you can do something, does not mean you should.